 Karen Gardner, Chief Marketing Officer is responsible for creating and implementing marketing strategies to drive revenue growth and market share.
 Karen brings more than 20 years of high-tech marketing expertise working in both small startups and large global organizations.
 Most recently she was the Senior Vice President of Global Marketing for Software AG and was a key member of the GLT (Global Leadership Team) that drove one of the biggest turnaround stories of a European high tech company – doubled revenues to €1 Billion and profits to €175 Million.

-As the Senior Vice President of Engineering, Mike brings nearly 20 years experience building and leading global product development organizations ranging from start-ups to the Fortune 100.
+As the Senior Vice President of Products, Mike brings nearly 20 years experience building and leading global product development organizations ranging from start-ups to the Fortune 100.
 Most recently Mike was Vice President of Development for Hanley Wood where he led development across five product lines, including the creation of advanced business analytics platforms for the residential construction industry.
 Prior to this, Mike was Vice President of R&D for Bantu where he led product development efforts that drove one of the worlds largest private instant messaging networks with the U.S. Department of Defense.
 Earlier in his career, Mike was part of the early interactive television efforts at Bell Atlantic which, as a byproduct, helped commercialize DSL as one of the initial high-speed on ramps to the internet and later produced Verizon FiOS.